Key information

 Strata property owners and strata managers should be aware of how the changes impact them.

-Summary of the new disclosure requirements
+Summary of the increased disclosure obligations

 Disclosures before a strata manager’s appointment